 - Choose "Run as Administrator".

 - Click Add....

-- Select the PostgreSQL Unicode driver you installed above.
+- Select PostgreSQL Unicode from the list.
+This is the driver you installed above.

 - Click Finish.

 - Enter the configuration details in the popup: